prataprc/prataprc.github.io.v1/_contents/pagd-rst-directives.rst

-:title: Custom directive for restructured-text
+:title: Custom directives for restructured-text
 :author: prataprc

 Read this `article <./blog-with-pagd.html>`_ to know how to set up your blog